Tools4everBV/HelloID-Conn-Prov-Target-Sibi/README.md

 ## Remarks

 ### Sibi API

-- Since the Sibi API [Rate Limiting](https://app.sibi.nl/api#:~:text=valid%20Authorization%20header.-,Rate%20Limiting,-With%20an%20API) allows a maximum of 200 requests a minute, we delay each action by 301 miliseconds.
+- The Sibi API enforces [Rate Limiting](https://app.sibi.nl/api#:~:text=valid%20Authorization%20header.-,Rate%20Limiting,-With%20an%20API) with a maximum of 200 requests per minute.
+To ensure compliance, each action is delayed by 301 milliseconds.
-  > This will only work as correct way to limit the API calls per minute if the `concurrent actions are set to 1`
+  > This rate limiting mechanism will only function correctly if `concurrent actions` are set to 1.

-- The `Active` field is currently not being used in the API.
+- The `Active` field is currently not supported by the API.
-> We enable or disable users by setting the `employment_start` or `employment_end` field
+  > Enabling or disabling users cannot be done via the API.
+Sibi manages this based on the `employment_start` and `employment_end` fields.

+### User Management Limitations

+- This connector can only manage users created via the API.
+It cannot manage accounts created manually.
+For manually created users, Sibi must first take an action (such as activating or updating the user) before they can be managed via the API.
+Until Sibi performs this action, the connector cannot handle those accounts.

-### Departments and Job positions
+### Departments and Job Positions
-- When a new user is created, the fields: `department_code department_name job_position_code job_position_name` are mandatory.
-Typically, this data comes from an external system and will be used within Sibi to connector these fields to groups.

-- The API has multiple ways to set the departments and job positions properties one way is to user the fields: `department_code department_name job_position_code job_position_name` This can be used when you have one department and one job position.
-The connector is currently based on this.

-The other way departments and job positions can be implemented is by using the departments and job_positions arrays.
-This will likely be used when you have multiple departments or job positions for each person.
-This can also be implemented in the connector but to get this working you should change the fieldmapping, the create and the update scripts.

-when using the array variant The fields `department.location`, `department.id`, `job_position.function_group` and `job_position.id` can be ignored and set to a `null` value.
-These fields are only used when an external system is integrated with Sibi.
+The `departments` and `job_positions` fields in the Sibi API are represented as arrays of objects, which HelloID’s field mapping doesn’t currently support.
+Therefore, these fields are populated through PowerShell scripts.

+- The script determines which contracts are “in scope” by evaluating active contracts and the start date of the primary contract.
+It processes contracts from both past and future, depending on the current date.
+- It then generates department and job position objects from these contracts, ensuring uniqueness, and assigns them to the corresponding user account.
+- For each contract, the relevant department and job position details are extracted and stored in arrays, which are then added to the `departments` and `job_positions` fields of the user.
+- In dry-run mode, all contracts are considered “in conditions”, allowing for previewing of the data without actual changes.

+### Handling Null Values in Field Mapping

+- The script automatically filters out any field mappings that are set to `$null`.
+If a value in the HelloID person model is `$null`, it will also be excluded.
+If you wish to preserve these values, change the field mapping to complex and return an empty string or a space for `$null` values.
+This ensures that the script handles the data correctly.

 ## Development resources

 ### API endpoints

-The following endpoints are used by the connector
+The following endpoints are used by the connector:

 | Endpoint                                     | Description                                  |
 | -------------------------------------------- | -------------------------------------------- |